Pajn/ElasticDart/README.md

 Includes both a thin wrapper around the REST API for indexing and querying and a [Warehouse][] companion adapter for easily adding search and ranking to repositories.

+The REST API wrapper can be used in the browser by importing `package:elastic_dart/browser_client.dart`.

 ## Usage
 A simple usage example:
 ```dart